Challenge Yourself To Five Days Of Decluttering

 CLOSETS

 Getting rid of your clothing is one tough job.
 You almost have to be in the right frame of mind even to consider it.
-You have to be resolute, and you have to be determined to get the job done.
+You must be resolute and determined to complete the task.
 Have no mercy.
+Be ruthless in your decisions, and you'll clear out more space than you thought possible.

 Start with your closet.
 Take every last thing out of the closet.
 Start sorting things out—one pile for the dresses, one for the dress pants, and so on.